Primo Carnera: Legacy in boxing

+A later World (Middleweight) Champion Nino Benvenuti,said "When I was a kid Primo was a legend for me.
+I saw him as the unbeatable giant in the fairy tales... they used to say he wasn't skillful.
+That's false.
+He had one of the best jabs I've ever seen for a boxer of that size."

 Carnera was the third European to hold the world heavyweight championship after Bob Fitzsimmons and Max Schmeling.
 He would be the last until Ingemar Johansson claimed the title against Floyd Patterson in 1959, over a quarter of a century later.

 Carnera was also the first boxer to win the European Heavyweight title and subsequently become World Heavyweight champion.

 Carnera's 1933 title defense against Tommy Loughran held the record for the greatest weight differential between two combatants in a world title fight (86 lb) for 73 years until the reign of Nikolai Valuev, who owns the current record for the 105+1/2 lb weight advantage he held in his 2006 defense against Monte Barrett.

 Valuev also broke Carnera's record of 270 lb to become the heaviest world champion in history, weighing as high as 328 lb during his reign.
-Carnera still ranks as the fourth-heaviest, behind Valuev, Tyson Fury and Andy Ruiz Jr., over eighty years after he held the title.
+Carnera still ranks as the fourth-heaviest, behind Valuev, Tyson Fury and Andy Ruiz Jr., over 90 years after he held the title.

-Carnera's 1933 title defense against Paulino Uzcudun in Italy was the first Heavyweight title fight to be held in Europe since Jack Johnson's title defence against Frank Moran in Paris in 1913.
+Carnera's 1933 title defense against Paulino Uzcudun in Italy was the first heavyweight title fight to be held in Europe since Jack Johnson's title defence against Frank Moran in Paris in 1913.
 It would be the last such occasion until Muhammad Ali defended the title against Henry Cooper in London in 1966.
 Carnera-Uzcudun was the first World Heavyweight championship fight to be contested between two Europeans.
 It would be another sixty years, when Lennox Lewis defended the WBC heavyweight title against fellow-Englishman Frank Bruno in 1993, that this would occur again.

 Carnera's 72 career knockouts is the most of any world heavyweight champion (IBU, NBA, NYSAC).